-I might be a bit more of an unusual kart racer, because I’ll always advocate looking for good deals and knowing the market for what you’re browsing to help with that.
-It may be easier to buy everything brand new from a store or an online variant, especially with the large variety available.
+I’ll always advocate looking for good deals and knowing the market for what you’re browsing.
+It may be easier to buy everything brand new from a store or an online marketplace, especially with the large variety available.

 A lot of people barely use their gear to its fullest because they either find a new brand that they personally prefer or, in a lot more cases, the gear was for their teenage kart racer who outgrows everything at a rapid pace.

 If you’re searching for brand-new gear, you can use websites like OG Racing and Pit Stop USA, or any specific brand websites.
 There are certain brands that I’ve tried and tested over the years, so I would recommend using them as your primary search material if you’re looking at buying a rib protector second-hand.

 Some Proven Brands

 Brands like Sparco, Ribtect-2 and even Alpinestars have all proven to last a long time, and above all else, they’re comfortable in the kart!